peterbenoit/VSCodeExtension/README.md

-# Chrome Extension Side Panel Generator
+# Chrome Extension Generator

-This VSCode extension generates a barebones Chrome extension project with a side panel.
-The generated project includes all the necessary files and structure to help you quickly start building your Chrome extension with a side panel.
+This VSCode extension generates a barebones Chrome extension (manifest v3) project with a side panel or a popup.
+The generated project includes all the necessary files and structure to help you quickly start building your Chrome extension.

 ## Features

-- Automatic Project Generation: Generates the required files and folders for a basic Chrome extension with a side panel.
+- Automatic Project Generation: Generates the required files and folders for a basic Chrome extension.
-- Pre-built Templates: Includes template files for `manifest.json`, `background.js`, `sidepanel.html`, `sidepanel.css`, and `sidepanel.js`.
+- Pre-built Templates: Includes template files for `manifest.json`, `background.js`, including `sidepanel.html`, `sidepanel.css`, and `sidepanel.js` OR  `popup.html`, `popup.css`, and `popup.js`
 - Customizable: Easily modify the generated templates to suit your needs.

 ## How to Run this Project